sshiv5768/-90DayDevops/cl8hnp76403jzrlnv4k8wcfkv.md

  ### Few imp features of GO 🪶
 - It is easy and well-written.
-- Full of features like memory allocation, garbage collection, concurrency.
+- Useful attributes like memory allocation, garbage collection, concurrency.
-- It adopts best features for functional programming.
+- It adopts best characteristics of functional programming.
 - Error handling.
 - Large community.